George Floyd's full autopsy results released; he tested positive for COVID-19 in April

 In the final diagnosis, the medical examiner found that Floyd, 46, "became unresponsive while being restrained by law enforcement officers; he received emergency medical care in the field and subsequently in the Hennepin HealthCare (HHC) Emergency Department, but could not be resuscitated."

-The 20-page report was released Wednesday evening with the approval of Floyd's family.
+The 20-page report was released Wednesday evening with the permission of Floyd's family.

 It also revealed that Floyd had tested positive for coronavirus on April 3.
 The report noted a nasal swab coronavirus test performed during the autopsy came back as positive for COVID-19.
-However, the medical examiner noted that likely reflected "persistent" positivity from his "previous infection."
+However, the medical examiner noted that likely reflected "persistent" positivity from his previous infection and Floyd appeared asymptomatic.

+The report also noted Floyd's lungs appeared healthy but he had some narrowing of arteries in the heart.

-The medical examiner had released an earlier report on Monday, which ruled Floyd's manner of death as a homicide.
+The medical examiner had released a summary report on Monday, which ruled Floyd's manner of death as a homicide.
 It stated the cause of death was "cardiopulmonary arrest complicating law enforcement subdual, restraint, and neck compression."

 His family had an independent autopsy performed as well, which said he died from asphyxiation due to sustained forceful pressure.